nisshii0313/notification-slack-atcoder-date/README.md

-# Notificate AtCoder Date to Slack
+# Notificate AtCoder Date to Slack (Beta Version)
 This notifier tells your workspace contest date of [AtCoder](https://atcoder.jp/).
 In first setting, it send notification 1 and 24 hours before the contest.

+This is not yet completed and in testing !!

 # Usage
 ## Add Webhook App